Exploring the Landscape of Spontaneous CP Violation in Supersymmetric Theories: Introduction

 For the supersymmetric realization of SCPV, all fields in the SCPV sector have masses naturally at an intermediate scale of SCPV which is generally much higher than the electroweak scale, so that its experimental probe is difficult.
 In contrast, if some flat directions around a minimum with SCPV are only lifted up by SUSY breaking effects, such a SCPV sector contains fields whose masses are determined by the size of SUSY breaking typically much smaller than the scale of SCPV.
 Since the SCPV sector must communicate with the visible SM sector to transmit SCPV into the CKM matrix as in the Nelson-Barr mechanism, these light states should interact with the SM fields, potentially offering experimental signatures.
 In the present work, we also pursue this exciting scenario and construct a concrete model realizing SCPV through SUSY breaking effects for the first time to the best of our knowledge.

 The rest of the present paper is organized as follows.
-Section~\ref{sec:SUSYconserv} analyzes SCPV in the exact SUSY limit by extending the spurion formalism developed in non-supersymmetric theories and establishes a general criterion to determine whether a given superpotential satisfies the necessary condition for SCPV.
+Section~\ref{sec:SUSYconserv} analyzes SCPV in the exact SUSY limit by extending the spurion formalism developed in non-supersymmetric theories and by incorporating an R-charge analysis of the superpotential, establishing criteria to determine whether a given superpotential satisfies the necessary conditions for SCPV.
 In section~\ref{susy-breaking case}, we construct a model in which CP symmetry is spontaneously broken at an intermediate scale along pseudo-flat directions.
 The vacuum is stabilized by combined effects of soft SUSY breaking and non-perturbative dynamics of a gauge theory, leading to light scalar modes in the SCPV sector whose masses are set by the soft SUSY-breaking scale.
 Section~\ref{conclusion} is devoted to conclusions and discussions.
 Some details and program codes are summarized in appendices.